Pool Games for Adults

 Floating Ping Pong

 You can purchase a floating ping pong table to play a few rounds while staying cool.
 You can also use the table to play a game of floating beer pong, or purchase a separate floating beer pong game.
+Depending on how good you are at beer pong, you may benefit from this article!

 This game is a variation of water polo, but with a watermelon instead of a ball.
 Divide up into two teams, and then drop a watermelon covered in petroleum jelly or vegetable oil in the middle of the pool.
 You then essentially play soccer, but in a pool, and with your hands.
 However, you are not allowed to lift the watermelon out of the pool and throw it, and you might want to set other ground rules (such as no holding players under the water, or have a way to “tap out” if someone is being too rough) so that no one gets hurt.